Upstate

 IF YOU ARE TAKING THE TRAIN FROM NYC — There are trains running through the day from NYC Penn Station to Hudson, which is the nearest train station.
 Just visit the Amtrak website and search trains from NYP to HUD.
 (New York Penn Station to Hudson).
 We will be arranging pick-ups and drop-offs at the train station.
 Coach ticket prices begin at $31 each way.

-*NOTE — If possible, please arrange to arrive by 5pm on the evening of Friday, JUNE 21.
-Similarly, please arrange to depart Kinderhook after 3pm on Sunday, JUNE 23.
+*NOTE — If possible, please arrange to arrive by 5pm on the evening of Friday, August 8.
+Similarly, please arrange to depart Kinderhook after 3pm on Sunday, August 10.

 IF YOU ARE DRIVING — Congratulations!
 The drive to Kinderhook is scenic and gorgeous.
 It may even be worth allowing yourself extra time to stop at one of the many local roadside farm stands on the way here.